SYSTEMS-OPERATOR/WAIFU-WEBUI/README.md

 # WAIFU-WEBUI 🌸✨

-A Gradio web UI for Low Res Waifu Models. 🖼️
+A Gradio web UI for managing a waifu companion AI. 🖼️

+The interface provides tools to build a custom persona from manga panels, edit character attributes and chat with the generated companion.
+Manga images can be uploaded for text extraction via OCR, which populates a dataset used for simple dialogue generation.

 ## Installation 🔧